 As a permanent resident of Australia, you generally can:

 - enrol in Australia’s national health scheme, Medicare

 - apply for bank loans to buy property

 - travel to and from Australia for as long as your travel facility permits.
 Please see

 Overseas travel as a permanent resident.

 - attend free English language classes provided by the Adult Migrant English Program

-- work in New Zealand
+- work in

 You may also qualify for other government benefits and services.
 If you hold a permanent visa, but you are not residing in Australia, your eligibility for the above may be impacted.
 Contact the relevant government departments or authorities to confirm your rights and obligations.